jenjch/updatedPortfolio/README.md

 ## Acceptance Criteria

 I have added project links to meet the requirements of the assignment.
-I will still continue to update my portfolio website and projects throughout the bootcamp.
+I will continue to update my portfolio website and projects throughout the bootcamp.